+Course Description

-Course Description: The course focus primarily on the process by which the President and the executive branch determine (and execute) the diplomatic priorities of the nation, and will address the role of Congress and the Courts as they relate to those dynamics.
-There may be some domestic policy examples discussed, as they illustrate the pressures on the institutions in our constitutional republic.
+The course focuses primarily on the institutions and process by which the President and the executive branch determine (and execute) the diplomatic priorities of the nation and addresses the roles of Congress and the Courts.
+We'll discuss some domestic policy examples, as they illustrate the pressures on the institutions in our constitutional republic.
 Students will engage both analytical frameworks and examples, as they investigate how the policy-making process varies across different issue areas, and whether that variability raises concerns.

-Students will be challenged to understand the specifics of the process by which national security and foreign policy issues are debated, decisions made, and then executed.
+Students will be challenged to understand the specifics of the process (the structure, the institutions meant to deliver on the structure, and the polity dynamics that influence how the institutions, in fact, operate) by which national security and foreign policy issues are debated, decisions made, and then executed.
 Students will be asked to evaluate the importance of the process and adherence to its norms and customs, as they relate to maintaining liberty.
 Are the global challenges for the United States in the 21st century so different from the founding fathers' vision, that it is useful for students to question the applicability of norms now?
 An enduring question will be: whether liberty is better protected by adhering to the originalism of the balance of powers, or by ever pragmatic deals made across the institutions?
 Should we have regard for institutional drift, particularly as it relates to the executive branch?